Pismo Beach Councilwoman Guthrie faces censure over building project

 “The mayor and mayor pro tem do not take this matter lightly and believe that these sanctions are necessary to emphasize the serious nature of the violations,” according to the staff report penned by Waage and Reiss.

 Guthrie, a local real estate broker who has served on the council since 2016, recently won reelection to a four-year term.
+She did not return requests for comment.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines